bidon-io/bidon_sdk_android/doc/integration.md

 # Integration

-This page is describes how to import and configure the BidOn SDK.
+This page is describes how to import and configure the Bidon SDK.

 - [Getting Started](#getting-started)
 - [Initialize the SDK](#initialize-the-sdk)